Curated Adventures in South America

 Culture & Tradition

 Your trip with Poncho Tours will give you an insight into Argentina's culture and tradition.
 Argentina is an ostensibly Catholic country but, particularly in the rural areas, Christianity is mixed with pre-hispanic beliefs in Mother Earth, Pachamama.
 When you visit Argentina, you will come across roadside shrines to more contemporary folk saints like Gauchito Gil and the Difunta Correa.
 In the North West, the coca leaf is also bound up with ancient traditions: it's still chewed daily by the locals and is ideal for combating altitude sickness.
+Read our blog to find out more about South America's holy herb.

 Though some may quibble about its listing under culture, football is the glue that binds the nation, and it provides a great ice-breaker for foreign visitors.
 It was immigrant railway workers who staged the first ever football match in Argentina in 1867, and the Scotsman Alexander Hutton who founded the Asociación del Fútbol Argentino 26 years later.
 The Brits, of course, also brought rugby and polo (as well as cricket, which, mysteriously, never quite caught on).
+Read our blog for more about the patron saint of Argentine football, Diego Maradona.

 Food & Drink